mcgarrah/gs1_gpc_python/docs/dev/contributing.rst

 Contributing
 ===========

-We welcome contributions to the GS1 GPC Import project!
+We welcome contributions to the GS1 GPC project!
 This document provides guidelines for contributing to the project.

 Setting Up Development Environment
 -------------------------------